 Robert Hutchison joined MFJ in 2016 while completing his Ph.D. in Criminology at the Pennsylvania State University.
-As MFJ’s Director of Research Management, he is overseeing the processing and management of MFJ’s data sets, conducting analyses, and publishing academic works to establish MFJ as a scientific resource.
+As MFJ’s Director of Research Management, he is co-managing the Research Team, overseeing the processing and management of MFJ’s data sets, internal data auditing, and publishing academic works to establish MFJ as a scientific resource.

 His research interests include social networks, courts, corrections, life course criminology, and criminological theory.